AnyLogic

 Returns false if the engine state does not allow running.

 boolean step() N/A Makes at most one discrete step of the model (can be done from the PAUSED state only).
 Makes at most one discrete step of the model (can be done from the PAUSED state only).
-Finishes in either FINISHED, ERROR or PAUSED state.
+Finishes in either the FINISHED, ERROR or PAUSED state.

 This function should never be called from the model execution thread!